carlo von lynX, youbroketheinternet.org,

 3.2 What if I buy a completely new computer?

-The preloaded Superfish adware does more than hijack website ads in a browser.
+Doesn't solve any problem if the manufacturer of your computer sold it to you with a huge extra security problem:[96] The preloaded Superfish adware does more than hijack website ads in a browser.
 It also exposes Lenovo owners to a simple but dangerous hack that could spell disaster.

 Footnotes: